-Naturally, considering what we were capable of as a strong AI company, we were quickly tempted to try and solve everything at once – develop features and see what sticks around.
-As a result of continuously confirming what the main problems were, we were able to keep our focus sharp.
+Naturally, considering what we were capable of as a strong AI company, we were quickly tempted to try and solve everything at once – the very reason we worked on the Manuscript Evaluation project.
+But as a result of continuously confirming what the main problems were, we were able to focus a bit deeper into them.

 Focusing On The Main Issue

 The majority of editors consistently proved to have a huge problem with finding experts to review the ever-increasing number of journal-submitted papers.
 For a single paper, they would reach out to a few reviewers, having to follow up with each one.
 Waiting for a response from a reviewer could take weeks and result in a request decline.
 The bigger the wait, the bigger the time to publication of a manuscript.
 The more manuscripts are waiting to be reviewed, the slower the publication time of a journal – not to mention the wait of authors and the delay of science as a whole.

 A reviewer, is a researcher, who goes through all activities a researcher would go anyway – doing experiments, research, writing papers with different research groups, being a professor at a university, or even an editor at a journal.
 That, and the fact that one does not get paid to be a reviewer – it’s completely voluntarily.
 So it turns out reviewers are unreliable because they are just too busy.
 The more senior, the busier they are.